Equivalences of Families of Stacky Toric Calabi-Yau Hypersurfaces: Applications and Examples

-by invoking Belcastro's list \cite{Bel02}.
-Belcastro's calculations have been included in Table~\ref{ReidTable} for the reader's convenience.
+by invoking Belcastro's computation of Picard ranks for generic K3 surfaces in each weighted-projective space on Reid's list \cite{Bel02}.

 Now, consider the special case where $\Sigma$ is the normal fan to a standard $3$-dimensional simplex so that $X_\Sigma = \P^3$.
 In this case, we consider linear systems $\F_\Xi$ spanned by quartic monomials in $\P^3$.
-Up to taking convex hull of $\Xi \subseteq \nabla_{\Sigma}^\circ \cap M$, there are 429 such choices of linear systems of quartics so that $\op{Conv}(\Xi)$ is isomorphic to some $\Delta$ in Table~\ref{ReidTable}.
+Up to taking convex hull of $\Xi \subseteq \nabla_{\Sigma}^\circ \cap M$, there are 429 such choices of linear systems of quartics so that $\op{Conv}(\Xi)$ is isomorphic to some $\Delta$ corresponding to a family on Reid's list.
 These 429 choices cover exactly 52 of the 95 families in Reid's list and give 44 distinct Picard lattices.\footnote{The Macaulay2 code and full lists can be found at \href{http://www.ualberta.ca/~favero/code.html}{www.ualberta.ca/\~{}favero/code.html} }

 In conclusion, using Corollary~\ref{cor: smooth reflexive}, we can find 429 linear systems of quartics in $\P^3$ for which we can describe the Picard lattice of a resolution of the generic member.
 In total, these linear systems provide 44 distinct Picard lattices.
-We provide three examples below.

 \begin{remark} Up to taking convex hull, there are 20260 linear systems of quartics in $\P^3$ such that $\op{Conv}(\Xi)$ is 3-dimensional and reflexive.
 Exactly 3615 of the 4319 3-dimensional reflexive polytopes occur in such a way.\footnote{The Sage code and full lists can be found at \href{http://www.ualberta.ca/~favero/code.html}{www.ualberta.ca/\~{}favero/code.html} } The corresponding Picard lattice is described in \cite{Roh04} but nowhere are they listed in terms of the classification of symmetric unimodular lattices in the $K3$ lattice. \end{remark}